CBIIT/bento-docs/source/configuration/program-detail-page.md

 ```

 ## Configuring the Program Details Page Panels
-The Program Details Page is divided into a Left Hand Panel and a Right Hand Panel.
+The Program Details Page is divided into a Left-Hand Panel and a Right-Hand Panel.
 The Left Panel displays a set of Program specific details in the form of label-value pairs.
 The Right Panel displays Program level information as a set of graphics.

 ### Configuring the Left Hand Panel
 The left panel can display a maximum of **6** attributes as label:value pairs.
 If adding more than 6 attributes, **Bento will display only the first 6 attributes without a warning or error message**.